 Two types of laywer

-There are two types of lawyers in New Zealand.
+There are two types of lawyer in New Zealand - Barristers and Solicitors.

 Most lawyers are qualified as both but usually choose to do either court work or legal work.